Top Investment Banking Interview Questions (and Answers)

 Tell me about the three most important financial statements and what is their significance

-This is one the most commonly asked investment banking interview question.
+This is one of the most commonly asked investment banking interview questions.

-- The balance sheet signifies the assets of a company such as plant, property & equipment, cash, inventory and other resources.
-Similarly, it reports the liabilities which includes the Shareholders equity, debt and accounts payable.
+- The balance sheet signifies the assets of a company such as a plant, property & equipment, cash, inventory, and other resources.
+Similarly, it reports the liabilities which include the Shareholders’ equity, debt, and accounts payable.
 The balance sheet is such that the assets would always equal the Liabilities plus shareholders equity.

-- Lastly, there is the cash flow statement which reports the net change in Cash.
+- Lastly, there is a cash flow statement that reports the net change in cash.
 It gives the cash flow from the operating, investing and financing activities of the company.